Nilssten/web-status-checker/README.md

 - Crawls a webpage and collects all internal and external links
 - Validates each link's HTTP status code
+- Uses multithreading to check links concurrently for better performance
 - Displays real-time progress using `tqdm`
 - Saves results in a user-friendly HTML report
   - Color-coded status indicators